 How to Send BNB to Binance Smart Chain on MetaMask

-- Open up your Binance wallet within the exchange, select Binance (BNB), and click withdraw.
+- Step 1: Open up your Binance wallet within the exchange, select Binance (BNB), and click withdraw.

-- Open MetaMask on your browser.
+- Step 2: Open MetaMask on your browser.
 Make sure you have the Binance Smart Chain network selected before you copy your address.

-- Once you have completed security verification you should receive a confirmation email of your withdrawal.
+- Step 5: Once you have completed security verification you should receive a confirmation email of your withdrawal.

-- As the transaction was sent via Binance Smart Chain, the transaction should go through within a couple of minutes and at a very low transaction fee.
+- Step 6: As the transaction was sent via Binance Smart Chain, the transaction should go through within a couple of minutes and at a very low transaction fee.

-Binance has released a Binance Chain Wallet extension for chrome browser, that works for both the Binance Chain (BC) and Binance Smart Chain (BSC).
+However, Binance has released a Binance Chain Wallet extension for chrome browsers, that works for both the Binance Chain (BC) and Binance Smart Chain (BSC).
 However, users have experienced issues when using the Binance Chain Wallet, so just be curious when using this.